Multi-Commodity Multi-Facility Network Design: Valid Inequalities From Arc Sets

 \subsubsection{$k$--split $c$--strong inequalities}

-\cite{AR:arc} generalize the $c$-strong inequalities, by considering a relaxation of the capacity constraints, where the integer capacity variables are allowed to take values that are integer multiples of $1/k$ for a positive integer $k$.
+The $c$-strong inequalities can be generalized by considering a relaxation of the capacity constraints, where the integer capacity variables are allowed to take values that are integer multiples of $1/k$ for a positive integer $k$.
 Thus the \textit{k-split} relaxation takes the form

 Letting $c_S^k = \sum_{i \in S} \CEIL{k a_i} - \CEIL{ka(S)-ka_0}$, we define the {\it k--split $c$--strong inequality} as

 The $k$--split $c$--strong inequality \eqref{ineq:kc} is facet--defining for $conv(\FU)$ if $(i)$ $S$ is maximal $c$--strong in the $k$--split relaxation, $(ii)$ $f_S > (k-1)/k$ and $a_0 \geq 0$, $(iii)$ $a_i > f_S$ for all $i \in S$, $a_i < 1- f_S$ for all $i \in K \setminus S$, where $f_S = a(S)- a_0 - \FLOOR{a(S)-a_0}$.